Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/119d9691-628a-4fe9-9350-5f045ac1c18c)

-Another factor of survival is related to the type of class passengers were in.
-We can see that being in the first class is a significant advantage with 63% of individuals surviving.
+The passenger's class also plays a role in determining survival rates.
+We can see that being in the first class, is a significant advantage with 63% of individuals surviving.
 Since the odds of surviving in first class are quite important, we must check the gender distribution in this class in order to avoid any data bias.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/32a29f85-dae4-474e-8814-aabe8830e234)

-The gender distribution in the first class is as excepted, males are not a minority.
+The gender distribution in the first class follows the main trend.
+Males are the majority.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/e290b29b-1125-4c87-b931-0e123189c501)

-From the data analyzed in this part, we can already draw conclusions on the best and worst profiles.<br>
+From the data analyzed so far, we can already draw conclusions on the best and worst profiles.<br>
-It seems that some attributes such as gender, age, and class have an impact on survival.<br>
+It seems some attributes such as gender, age, and class have an impact on survival.<br>
-For instance, a wealthy female in the first class will have a better chance of surviving the tragedy compared to an older male in the third class.
+For instance, a wealthy female in the first class will have a better chance of surviving compared to an older male in the third class.

 In order to elaborate on this hypothesis, we will build a logistic regression model.